 LeadDelta is a simple yet highly effective LinkedIn connection manager that allows you to have a clearer, more straightforward overview of your network.
 It helps you organize your connections with the help of features such as adding custom tags and notes and removing unwanted connections in bulk.

-By simply adding the LeadDelta extension to your browser, you will get a CRM-a-like overview of your entire network.
+By simply adding the LeadDelta extension to your browser, you will get a CRM-like overview of your entire network.
 From there, you can easily find old connections that are not active anymore and use LeadDelta tags to mark them as inactive.
 Once you do that for up to 20 connections, just go and remove connections in bulk.